 After having an initial chat with you, you completely understood my position and the type of role that I wanted.
 Other recruiters that I spoke with didn’t really listen to the practice area of law and location that I wanted and continued to press me to consider other roles that weren’t suitable.
 The market after I first spoke to you was stagnant and there was not a lot of vacancies.
 Rather than send these to me to try and make me consider them in order to place me as quickly as possible, you waited for the right opportunities.

-If you are about to finish your training contract and are looking for an NQ position they get in touch, Faith would be delighted to work with you to find your perfect role, or for further advice you can check out Faith’s blog here.
+If you are about to finish your training contract and are looking for an Newly Qualified Solicitor position then get in touch, we would be delighted to work with you to find your perfect role.

 Alternatively, you can check out our latest live legal jobs here.